TomGanske/swatchBook/Readme.md

 #swatchBook#

-SwatchBook is a color pallets management extension for the Contao CMS in Version 3.5.4.
+SwatchBook is a color pallets management extension for the **Contao CMS in Version 3.5.4**.
 It`s full responsive and easy to implement into your website.

 ##Requirements##